EzyBreezy/Hangman/README.md

 - HTML, CSS, JS

 ### Installation Instructions / Getting Started
 - This is built with Vanilla JavaScript.
-It will render in html browser.
+It will render in the browser open index.html from local machine or visit [hangmanjs](hangmanjs.surge.sh).

 ### Contribution Guidelines